-● In this part of the sequence, the students will read a factual passage about building traditional homes and then use this model to write their own factual descriptions.
-This work will prepare them for the project at the end of the Sequence.
+In this lesson, the students will read a factual passage about building traditional homes and then use this model to write their own factual descriptions.
+The work in this lesson will prepare them for the project at the end of the unit.
 Let the students read the text silently, then read it with the whole class.
 Introduce and explain new vocabulary as necessary.
 You may at this stage want to review the passive tense.
 Ask the students to identify the passive structures in the text and explain what they mean if necessary.
 Check that the students can differentiate the sounds /s/ and /k/ in words used in this text.
 Refer to the Pronunciation check.